chimungwu/esp32_jjy40_with_rtc/README.md

 ## 🔧 Features

 - 🛰️ **WiFi + NTP Time Synchronization**
-  On startup, the ESP32 tries up to 10 times to connect to WiFi and synchronize time via NTP.
+  On startup, the ESP32 tries up to 30s to connect to WiFi and synchronize time via NTP.

 - 🕒 **RTC Fallback with DS1302**
   If NTP sync fails, the system falls back to the onboard DS1302 RTC to provide time continuity.